-Michigan offers a standard deduction to taxpayers who were 67 on or before December 31st of the tax year.
-Such taxpayers can receive a $20,000 deduction if they file single or married filing separately ($40,000 filing a joint return).
-If they choose to take the deduction, however, they are not allowed to deduct pension or retirement on their Michigan return.
+Michigan offers a standard deduction for taxpayers who were age 67 on or before December 31st of the tax year.
+These taxpayers can receive a $20,000 deduction if filing as Single or Married Filing Separately ($40,000 filing as Married Filing Jointly).
+If you choose to take the deduction you are not allowed to deduct retirement or pension on their Michigan state return.

 If you have entries in the federal itemized deductions section, any amount that applies to the state will be pulled to the state return.
 You may also make manual adjustments to the return.

-To make manual entries on the Michigan Return:
+To make manual entries on the Michigan Return, please go to: